 Black Wednesday and Brexit: part of the same story

-It is also sagas such as this that have helped fuel the doubters in fiat currencies and the traditional financial system altogether, birthing new modern day creations like cryptocurrencies.
+It is also sagas such as this that have helped fuel the doubters in fiat currencies and the traditional financial system altogether, birthing new modern day creations.

 The lessons learned from Black Wednesday